50 Best Nintendo DS Games of All Time

 The sandbox qualities of Animal Crossing were widely expanded upon here, with even deeper and more absorbing customization options to give players even greater control over themselves and their surroundings.
 The game also works wonderfully with the touchscreen and stylus, allowing players to manage their inventory, write a message, or even work on designs for their villagers.

 Playing Wild World today is still impressively fun and engaging, although keep in mind things like online play are now lost to time.
-Animal Crossing: Wild World proved the success of the first game could be improved upon in just about every way.
+Animal Crossing: Wild World proved the success of the first game could be improved upon in just about every way, eventually leading up to the wild days of New Horizons during a certain worldwide event that we can’t quite recall.
+Musta just been that fun.

 6. Castlevania: Dawn of Sorrow